 Download the data

-The prices of food and non-alcoholic drinks rose at the second highest rate in 45 years in the year to April 2023.
+Prices of food and non-alcoholic beverages rose by 13.6% in the year to August 2023.

 You can explore how the prices of 450 items in the inflation basket – including the cost of food and eating out - have increased over the past year with our shopping prices comparison tool.

 Read our summary of our current and future analytical work related to the cost of living.